Chunxiao-Lin-2023/Instructions_for_SoC_Demo/README.md

      ```bash
      sudo dmesg | grep tty
      ```
-     find the USB port.
+     to find the USB port.
 Here, the port is ttyUSB0.
    - Then:
      ```bash
      sudo minicom -D /dev/ttyUSB0 -b 115200